 The Emergence of the Millennials

 Jewelry was originally marketed to veterans returning home from World War II, with the trend continuing with the Baby Boomer generation.
-Unfortunately, the jewelry buying trend ended at the generation of the millennials.
+Unfortunately, the jewelry-buying trend ended with the generation of millennials.
 Millennials exhibit different behaviors.
-They would much rather spend their money on technology and travelling.
-And this is a big problem as Millennials consist of 30% of the American population, with many of them entering their prime spending years.
+They would much rather spend their money on technology and travel.
+This is a big problem as Millennials consist of 30% of the American population, with many of them entering their prime spending years.
 It’s estimated that by 2020, the Millennials’ spending power will be at $1.4 trillion.
-Therefore its increasingly important that jewelry retailers are engaging and connecting with Millennials.
+Therefore it’s increasingly important that jewelry retailers are engaging and connecting with Millennials.